Brandon Williamson (soccer)

-Brandon Williamson (born April 2, 1998) is an American soccer player who plays as a defensive midfielder for Loudoun United in the USL Championship.
+Brandon Williamson (born April 2, 1998) is an American soccer player who played as a defensive midfielder for Northern Virginia FC.

 Career

 College & Amateur

 Williamson played four years of college soccer at Duke University between 2016 and 2019, making 70 appearances, scoring 4 goals and tallying 7 assists.

 While playing at college, Williamson also appeared in the USL League Two with Wake FC in 2019.

 Professional

 Williamson was originally projected to be a first-round draft pick in the 2020 MLS SuperDraft, but went undrafted.

 On February 25, 2020, Williamson signed with USL Championship side Loudoun United.
-He made his professional debut on March 7, 2020, appearing as a 76th-minute substitute in a 0–0 draw with Philadelphia Union II.
+He made his professional debut on March 7, appearing as a 76th-minute substitute in a 0–0 draw with Philadelphia Union II.